 Integrated and inclusive classes and schools

-Some children with moderate cognitive disabilities are provided with the opportunity for integrated education, but only until 4th grade and only in schools where resource rooms are available - less than one out of ten public schools.
-Efforts for inclusive or integrated education are yet to include children with severe cognitive disabilities whose only option for education remains the handful of special education centres run by nongovernmental organizations.
-Finally, Article 41 of the Palestine Child Law (2004) calls on states to establish classes, schools and centres for those with disabilities that are connected to public education, and that these be close to their places of residence and accessible for them to reach.
+Some children with moderate cognitive disabilities are provided with the opportunity for integrated education, but only until grade 4 and only in schools where resource rooms are available – that is, less than 1 out of 10 public schools.
+Efforts toward inclusive or integrated education have yet to include children with severe cognitive disabilities, whose only option for education remains the handful of special education centres run by non-government organizations.
+Finally, Article 41 of the 2004 Palestine Child Law calls on states to establish classes, schools and centres for those with disabilities that are connected to public education, and that are close to their places of residence and accessible to reach.

-The Ministry of Education and Higher Education (MEHE) has established three resource centres in Gaza and the West Bank with five specialists allocated to each of them.
-Additionally, 108 resource rooms established in schools each of which has a specialized teacher.
-Teachers appointed to these resource rooms provide tailored education services to children in grades 1-4 with special learning needs, 105 children with low academic achievement, as well as accelerated learning programmes for over-age children.
+The MEHE has established three resource centres in Gaza and the West Bank with five specialists allocated to each of them.
+Additionally, 108 resource rooms have been established in schools, each with a specialized teacher.
+Teachers appointed to these resource rooms provide tailored education services in grades 1 to 4 to children with special learning needs and 105 children with low academic achievement, as well as accelerated learning programmes for over-age children.
 As of January 2017, there were 123 resource rooms across the 1,285 government schools providing different grades of basic education.

-Basic services are provided by both the government (for non-refugees) and the UN Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) (for refugees), and disability-specific services, ranging from community-based rehabilitation (CBR) to special education, are most often offered by a crowded field of NGOs, usually under contract to the government and UNRWA.
+Basic services are provided by both the government (for non-refugees) and UNRWA (for refugees), and disability-specific services, ranging from community-based rehabilitation to special education, are most often offered by a crowded field of non-government organizations, usually under contract to the government and UNRWA.
 The latter administers 12.11% of Palestinian schools.
-Finally, in the private sector, charitable societies, religious associations, and private companies support the Ministry of Education and Higher Education and fund these schools which constitute 14.6% of all schools in Palestine, including 16.3% in northern governorates and 9.4% in southern governorates.
+Finally, in the private sector, charitable societies, religious associations and private companies support the MEHE and fund these schools, which constitute 14.6% of all schools in Palestine, including 16.3% in northern governorates and 9.4% in southern governorates.

-Article 24 of the Palestinian Constitution states that “every citizen shall have the right to education.
+Article 24 of the Palestinian Constitution states that ‘Every citizen shall have the right to education.
 It shall be compulsory until at least the end of the basic level.
-Education shall be free in public schools and institutions” (p.
-7).
-In parallel, Article 5 of the Education Law (2017) states that education is compulsory until grade 10 level.
-Education is also free in all governmental public educational institutions.
-Article 4(6) of the Education Law (2017) also states that of the key roles of the Ministry of Education is to create educational opportunities for students regardless of their differences and their inclinations, performance levels, including juvenile delinquents, victims of violence, or drop-outs as a result of their social conditions.
+Education shall be free in public schools and institutions.’
+In parallel, Article 5 of the 2017 Education Law states that education is compulsory until grade 10.
+Education is also free in all government public education institutions.
+Article 4(6) of the Education Law also states that one of the key roles of the Ministry of Education is to create opportunities for students regardless of their differences, inclinations or performance levels, including juvenile delinquents, victims of violence and dropouts as a result of their social conditions.

-In terms of policies and plans, the National Inclusive Education Policy (2015) lays out the various laws that govern and reinforce the right to inclusive in Palestine.
-Earlier, in 1994, the Palestinian Ministry of Education and Higher Education (MEHE) adopted ‘Education for All’.
-Then in 1997, it adopted ‘Inclusive Education’ catering to the inclusion of all marginalized students regardless of their gender, learning difficulty or disability.
-Finally, the Education Sector Strategic Plan (2017-2022) aims at ensuring safe, inclusive and equitable enrolment in the education sector at all levels of the system.
-In this regard, it aims at increasing the rate of students with special needs to be integrated into schools within a clear national strategy that defines relations with all concerned.
-The Palestine Education Development Strategic Plan 3 (EDSP ) offers statements that are the foundations of inclusive education.
-For example, EDSP 3 vision aims to build up an education system which is accessible, diversified, multiple, flexible, effective, efficient, sustainable, responsive to local needs and qualitative and to use flexible, student-centred approaches to teaching and learning that welcome and adjust to the needs of every learner, regardless of gender, (dis)ability or other status.
-Moreover, EDSP 3 aims to make “deep structural reforms ranging from the Palestinian curriculum to the further improvement of teacher education to the enhancement of accountability and results-based management”.
-Any reform intervention must closely integrate with all main ‘quality’ pillars – assessment, supervision, curriculum, and teacher education – of the education system.
-In this respect, the Palestine Education Development Strategic Plan 3 (EDSP ) add that “these pillars of education reform do not just form the core of quality education, but are at the heart of developing an inclusive education system”.
+In terms of policies and plans, the 2015 inclusive education policy lays out the various laws that govern and reinforce the right to inclusive education in Palestine.
+In 1994, the MEHE adopted ‘Education for All’; in 1997, it adopted ‘inclusive education’, focusing on the inclusion of all marginalized students regardless of their gender, learning difficulty or disability.
+Finally, the 2017–22 education sector strategic plan aims at ensuring safe, inclusive and equitable enrolment in the education sector at all levels of the system.
+In this regard, it aims at increasing the rate of integration of students with special needs within a clear national strategy that defines relations with all concerned.
+The EDSP 3 offers statements that are the foundations of inclusive education.
+For example, it aims to build up an education system which is accessible, diversified, multiple, flexible, effective, efficient, sustainable, responsive to local needs and qualitative and to use flexible, student-centred approaches to teaching and learning that welcome and adjust to the needs of every learner, regardless of gender, (dis)ability or other status.
+Moreover, the EDSP 3 aims to make ‘deep structural reforms ranging from the Palestinian curriculum to the further improvement of teacher education to the enhancement of accountability and results-based management.’
+Any reform intervention must closely integrate with all main ‘quality’ pillars – assessment, supervision, curriculum and teacher education – of the education system.
+The EDSP 3 adds that ‘these pillars of education reform do not just form the core of quality education, but are at the heart of developing an inclusive education system.’

-Palestine ratified the UN Convention on the Rights of Persons with Disabilities (CRPD) in 2014.
-Article 4(6) of the Education Law (2017) also states that of among the key roles of the Ministry of Education is to create educational opportunities and opportunities for creativity and innovation for students regardless of their individual differences and their inclinations, performance levels, including those with disabilities.
-In addition, Law 4 (1999) for Rights of Disabled Persons stipulates all rights for persons with disabilities and that the state is obliged to protect them and to raise awareness about their rights.
-Additionally, the state is to offer equal opportunity for those with disabilities to join education institutions with all their various levels and branches offering suitable curricula, methods, and qualified teachers.
+Palestine ratified the UN Convention on the Rights of Persons with Disabilities in 2014.
+Article 4(6) of the 2017 Education Law states that among the key roles of the Ministry of Education is to create education opportunities and opportunities for creativity and innovation for students regardless of their individual differences, inclinations or performance levels, including those with disabilities.
+In addition, Law 4 of 1999 on the rights of persons with disabilities lays down all rights for persons with disabilities and stipulates that the state is obliged to protect them and to raise awareness about their rights.
+Additionally, the state is to offer equal opportunity for those with disabilities to join education institutions, with all their various levels and branches offering suitable curricula, methods and qualified teachers.

-According to the Report on the Status of the Rights of Palestinian children 2014, “the Ministry of Social Affairs has dedicated considerable effort to support children with disabilities through the development of programmes, policies and regulations such as the Disability Law, the amended Palestinian Child Law, the disability card and the ministerial policy paper for the case management of children with disabilities.
-Currently, there are nine programmes targeting children with disabilities within the Ministry, and nine policies and legislative documents.”
+According to a 2014 report on the status of the rights of Palestinian children, produced by the Palestinian Central Bureau of Statistics, ‘The Ministry of Social Affairs has dedicated considerable effort to support children with disabilities through the development of programmes, policies and regulations such as the Disability Law, the amended Palestinian Child Law, the disability card and the ministerial policy paper for the case management of children with disabilities.’
+At the time of the report’s publication, there were ‘nine programmes targeting children with disabilities within the Ministry, and nine policies and legislative documents.’

-The Education Sector Strategic Plan (2017-2022) is oriented towards making the necessary changes in the educational policies and concentrating efforts to serve the deprived categories of the society, mainly persons with disabilities to ensure that no person is deprived of their right to education.
-This goal has two dimensions: The first is to improve enrollment in all the educational stages (preschools, basic, secondary and higher education) and the educational tracks (vocational track, scientific track and human sciences track) and find a balance between them.
+The 2017–22 education sector strategic plan is oriented towards making the necessary changes in education policies and concentrating efforts to serve the deprived categories of society, mainly persons with disabilities, to ensure that no person is deprived of their right to education.
+This goal has two dimensions: to improve enrolment in all the education stages (preschool, basic, secondary and higher education) and education tracks (vocational track, scientific track and humanities track) and to maintain a balance in enrolment in these tracks.

-Palestine acceded the Convention on the elimination of all forms of discrimination against women (CEDAW) in 2014.
-The Ministry of Women Affairs also works with the Ministry of Education through its Gender Unit to ensure that gender issues are taken into account in the Ministry’s strategies and plans and in achieving justice in all aspects of work of the Ministry of Education and Higher Education.
+Palestine acceded to the Convention on the Elimination of All Forms of Discrimination Against Women in 2014.
+The Ministry of Women’s Affairs works with the Ministry of Education through its Gender Unit to ensure that gender issues are taken into account in the ministry’s strategies and plans and in achieving justice in all aspects of the MEHE’s work.